 There are two types of hernia treatment.
 There is open surgery, where the general surgeon makes an incision and opens the abdominal cavity.

-Then there is minimally invasive surgery.
+Then, there is minimally invasive surgery.
 This procedure involves a tube-like camera with a light attached at the end.
-The surgeon will insert the camera into the abdominal cavity through tiny incisions, along with other laparoscopic tools.
+The surgeon will insert the camera into the abdominal cavity through tiny incisions and other laparoscopic tools.

 The general surgeon can then operate on the hernia while viewing the action on a monitor.
-The technology allows for precise surgical techniques and offers effective hernia repair while minimizing risks and downtime.
+The technology allows precise surgical techniques and offers effective hernia repair, minimizing risks and downtime.

-And, since we use small incisions, the scars tend to be minuscule as well.
+And, since we use small incisions, the scars also tend to be minuscule.